overkillwtf/folon-steamdeck-installer/README.md

 None of your credentials will be stored in any form.

+4. The script will pause at one moment and ask you to download FOLON through the newly installed GOG.
+Don't close the script!
+Proceed once GOG has downloaded the mod completely by going back to the Konsole window and pressing a button.

 ## Password Disclaimer:

 While this tool asks for your Steam credentials, it does not keep them locally, nor does it send them to any third party outside of Valve.
 Instead, it uses [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD), a command-line version of Steam provided by Valve.